PeterBengtson/control-tower-log-aggregator/README.md

 we can never guarantee with log files.

 To get around the 5 MB limitation, the application first creates a 5 MB dummy file to use as a starting point.
-It then adds one file at a time to that fle until all component files have been aggregated.
+It then adds one file at a time to that file until all component files have been aggregated.

 When all log files have been added, a final result file is produced by making a last multi-part upload